azamsharp/azamsharp.github.io/_posts/testing.md

 ### Xcode Previews

-Xcode previews play a vital role in the development of SwiftUI applications, offering a significant advantage in rapidly iterating over designs and visually validating logic.
+Xcode previews plays a vital role in the development of SwiftUI applications, offering a significant advantage in rapidly iterating over designs and visually validating logic.

+In the talk [Build programmatic UI with Xcode Previews](https://developer.apple.com/videos/play/wwdc2023/10252/), Apple engineer mentioned that previews are like tests.
+They help you to quickly iterate over your user interface design and even UI logic.

+My experience with previews has been the same.
+I use it extensively for iterating over the app design and user interface logic.
+If the UI logic is more complicated then those parts can be separated out into independent data structs, where they can be tested individually using XCTest framework.

-> Keep in mind that Xcode previews is not a replacement for your domain level unit tests.
+> Xcode previews are great for incrementally testing your UI and the logic contained in the UI but they are not a replacement for all different types of tests on your application.
+You still need to write domain level unit tests, integration tests and end-to-end tests.

 One way to use previews in SwiftData is by implementing a custom ```ModelContainer```.
 This technique was shown in WWDC video titled [Build an app with SwiftData](https://developer.apple.com/videos/play/wwdc2023/10154/?time=530).
 The main idea is to create a model container only for the purpose of rendering Xcode previews.
 The model container can be in-memory containing fake data.
 The implementation is shown below: